Beijing Daxing International Airport is Officially Opened

 Conceived by the star architect Zaha Hadid who passed away in 2016, her seemingly organic design of Beijing Daxing is like something out of science fiction.
 But it is, in fact, inspired by the Chinese mythical phoenix, known as Fènghuáng (凤凰) with its wide, open wings.
 Even the choice of the red roofing for the airport terminal plays on the legend of the phoenix’s fiery feathers.
 Beijing Daxing’s phoenix, then, appears to complement the dragon design of Beijing Capital International Airport: in ancient Chinese tradition, the dragon and phoenix were the symbols of the Emperor and Empress respectively.

 Daxing boasts the world’s largest interconnected terminal building.
 And yet, the five fingers extending out from the central atrium ensure that distances from the departure lounge to the gate remain relatively short: a maximum of just 600 meters.
 Requiring fewer pillars and columns to hold up the roof, the huge hall creates a new, large public space.

 Subterranean train stations at the airport provide excellent connections to the national railway system and to Beijing’s own underground network.
 High speed trains link the airport to the important port city of Tianjin, making this new airport a major transport hub for the region.

-Original from the German by Jasmin Adler and Konrad Winkler: Mega-Flughafen Beijing Daxing eröffnet dieses Jahr in HanBao.
-Das China-Magazin für Hamburg & Deutschland, edited by the Gesellschaft Deutsch-Chinesischer Verständigung (GDCV), Hamburg, Issue 5 (2019), pg.
+Originally published in German by authors Jasmin Adler and Konrad Winkler: Mega-Flughafen Beijing Daxing eröffnet dieses Jahr in HanBao.
+Das China-Magazin für Hamburg & Deutschland, Eds., Gesellschaft Deutsch-Chinesischer Verständigung (GDCV), Hamburg, Issue 5 (2019), pg.
 8. Translated and adapted into English by John Goodyear